 As such, you should contact our Child Support Lawyers to seek specific advice about your child support situation.
 We can assist you in negotiating and preparing a suitable private child support agreement.
 Of course, if your matter can’t be settled by negotiation, we can also assist you in the objection process and/or going to Court seeking a variation of child support, if necessary.

-Please call one of our Business Development Officers today to make an appointment to discuss how we are able to assist you with your Child Support matter on (07) 3252 0011.
+Please call one of our Client Engagement Officers today to make an appointment to discuss how we are able to assist you with your Child Support matter on (07) 3252 0011.